makelinux/gitm/README.rst

 =====

 There are great tools for multiple gits (git repositories) management: repo and git submodules.
-But sometimes you can have dozens and hundreds of standalone gits which you would like to manage without manual initialization of repo or git submodules.
+But sometimes you can have dozens or hundreds of standalone gits which you would like to manage without manual initialization of repo or git submodules.

 The mission of git-m is to simplify work with multiple gits.